 Painter, author of architectural projects and urban space projects.

-Fangor's interest in art wasn't hindered by the outbreak of World War 2.
-He he studied privately with Tadeusz Pruszkowski and Felicjan Szczęsny Kowarski (1940-44) and in 1946 he received a diploma in absentia at the Academy of Fine Arts in Warsaw where he was assistant professor between 1953 and 1961.
+Fangor's interest in art wasn't hindered by the outbreak of World War II.
+He studied privately with Tadeusz Pruszkowski and Felicjan Szczęsny Kowarski (1940–1944) and in 1946 he received a diploma in absentia at the Academy of Fine Arts in Warsaw where he was assistant professor between 1953 and 1961.
 In the absurdity of post-war Poland, Fangor took the expressionist and impressionist styles of the French masters early on in his career.
-When in 1949 the authorities instated realism as the only legitimate form of art, Fangor began painting his signature "characters" of contemporary Polish society.
+When in 1949 the authorities instated realism as the only legitimate form of art, Fangor began painting his signature 'characters' of contemporary Polish society.
 His transition from impressionism and abstraction into realism was relatively smooth, his work rather different from the typical image of Socio-realism of the time.

 Fangor's highly varied output is very accurately described by Magdalena Dabrowski, American art critic and curator at New York's Museum of Modern Art:

 Exploring colour, space and their manifold relationships as his fundamental means of expression, the artist evolved a unique visual language reflecting his artistic interests, discoveries and innovations.
 His very personal approach to form and the manner in which it was intended to affect viewers resembled much more closely the three-dimensional perception of sculptors or architects, than that of painters with their emphasis on the two-dimensional and the mimetic.